craftablescience/VPKEdit/README.md

 ## Backend

-This tool is powered by an open-source vpk editing library, libvpkedit.
+This tool is powered by an open-source pack file editing library, libvpkedit.
 This library's code is stored in this same repository, written in C++17 and also under the MIT license.
 Its code was initially based off of [ValvePak](https://github.com/SteamDatabase/ValvePak) and the Valve Developer Wiki (see [the credits](https://github.com/craftablescience/VPKEdit/blob/main/CREDITS.md) for more information).